 Outside each terminal are the famous black cabs waiting.
 The duration and cost of a trip to central London is highly dependent on the hustle and bustle of the day and can range from 45 minutes to two hours with a fare of easily GPB 55.
 It is cheaper to order a minicab beforehand: Heathrow Airport Taxi, for example, offers a ride to London SW1 for GPB 35.

 Website of the airport taxi company : taxiheathrowlhr.co.uk.

 All prices quoted here were found in June 2017

-Most flights from Heathrow Airport are to Washington and to Tenerife but there are many more flights to other destinations as well, most of them by British Airways.
-Every day there are flights to 7 destinations from Heathrow Airport.
+Most flights from Heathrow Airport are to Amsterdam and to New York but there are many more flights to other destinations as well, most of them by British Airways.
+Every day there are flights to 27 destinations from Heathrow Airport.
 Here are the most popular destinations: